Kernel Autocovariance Operators of Stationary Processes: Estimation and Convergence

-\begin{remark}[Optimality of mixing rate assumptions] Slightly more general quantile function conditions under which the original results for the derivation of our Theorem~\ref{thm:CLT} were shown by~\cite[Theorem 4]{MerlevedeEtAl97} are known to be necessary for a central limit theorem to hold.
-For additional information about the special case of real-valued random variables, see~\citet[Section 4]{Doukhan1994:CLT}.
-For bounded random variables, the summability of the mixing coefficients is equivalent to the quantile condition used by~\cite{MerlevedeEtAl97}, see~\cite[Application 1]{Rio1995}.
-From this, similar optimality results can be derived for the law of the iterated logarithm in the real case~\cite[see also][]{Rio1995}. \end{remark}
+The results in this section require that the $\alpha$-mixing coefficients of $(X_t)_{t \in \Z}$ are summable.
+We now briefly address the question whether similar asymptotic statements can be derived under less strict assumptions. \citet{MerlevedeEtAl97}, \citet{Merlevede2008:LIL} and \citet{DedeckerMerlevede2010:ASIP} use more general and much more technical quantile conditions than the summability of the mixing coefficients in order to prove the asymptotic results which we apply here.
+These quantile conditions are known to be necessary for a central limit theorem to hold for real-valued processes.
+We refer the reader to~\citet[Section 4]{Doukhan1994:CLT} for additional information.
+For bounded random variables however, the summability of the mixing coefficients is equivalent to the mentioned quantile conditions.
+This is investigated by~\citet[Application 1]{Rio1995}.
+A similar argument can be used for the law of the iterated logarithm~\cite[see also][]{Rio1995}.